 Although more research is needed, initial studies on animals5 have shown that melatonin increases the amount of beige fat — sometimes referred to as brown fat — in the body.
 This type of fat helps to burn calories instead of storing them, unlike the more dangerous white fat (usually found around the abdominal region).6 The researchers found that melatonin does this by inducing the “browning” of white fat, actually transforming it into the healthier, fat-burning type.

-In a small study7 of postmenopausal women, researchers found that subjects who took a daily melatonin supplement experienced reduced body weight, along with an improvement in sleep quality, after 24 weeks.
+In a small study7 of postmenopausal women, researchers found that subjects who took a daily melatonin supplement experienced weight loss, along with an improvement in sleep quality, after 24 weeks.
 The researchers state that melatonin secretion begins to decline with age, primarily affecting postmenopausal women — which may help explain the tendency to gain weight after menopause.

 5. It helps prevent insulin resistance.